maroxtn/tun-sentiment/README.md

 Output will be stored as `data\final\Test.csv`.

-If you wish to have code in front of you rather than CLI, then `sentimentAnalysis.py` does exactly the same thing as the commands above.
+If you wish to have code in front of you rather than CLI, then `sentimentAnalysis.py` does exactly the same thing as all the commands above.

 ---

 ## Final thoughts on what might improve accuracy

-After everything I tried, there were few things that I did that significantly improved accuracy.
-First of them is a bigger transliteration dataset, the bigger the dataset for transliteration, the better the accuracy.
+After everything I tried, there were few things I did that significantly improved accuracy.
+First of them is a bigger transliteration dataset: the bigger and the better the dataset for transliteration, the more the accuracy improved for me.
 Knowing that, I believe that a bigger and a higher quality dataset would surely improve the score.

 Also a transliteration model that is trained on whole sentences rather than standalone words would be more precise since it would deal with ambiguous words better.
-Also we might replace common French words that we use in Tunisian with their Arabic translation, that way, we can better hone the knowledge of pretrained Arabic models.
+We might as well replace common French words that we use in Tunisian with their Arabic translation, that way, we can better hone the knowledge of the pretrained Arabic models.

-I also believe that once we have a big enough Tunisian dialect dataset, we can train a BERT model then fine-tune it on such tasks and it would out-perform all other methods.
+All of these are ways to improve language understanding of Tunisian dialect, and to deal with the scarcity of data, however I strongly believe that once we have a big enough Tunisian dialect dataset, we can train a BERT model then fine-tune it on such tasks and it would out-perform all other methods.